-COOLING CENTERS: The 2024 Code Red Plan covers the period beginning May 15, 2024 and ending on September 15, 2024.
-A Code Red Extreme Heat Alert will be issued by the Health Commissioner when the forecasted heat index, a measure of air temperature and humidity, is greater than or equal to 105ºF.
+COOLING CENTERS: A Code Red Extreme Heat Alert will be issued by the Health Commissioner when the forecasted heat index, a measure of air temperature and humidity, is greater than or equal to 105ºF.
 When the heat index is equal to or greater than 110F, the Health Commissioner may declare ‘Severe Code Red’ which opens additional cooling centers and other services.
-Updated information about Code Red can be found on the website and a map of cooling centers is located at https://baltimore.maps.arcgis.com/apps/instant/basic/index.html?appid=e630ac9462134ecb8a479bea9ad72fda¢er=-76.6186;39.3003&level=12
+For more information about declarations contact 311.

 The Health Commissioner may also issue a Code Red Extreme Heat Alert when the heat index is 95F or higher AND air quality is “Unhealthy for Sensitive Groups” (USG) or higher as stated on www.airnow.gov.